Bialynicki-Birula theory, Morse-Bott theory, and resolution of singularities for analytic spaces: Algebraic, analytic, and expected dimensions for analytic spaces

-Both Examples \ref{exmp:Hypersurface} and \ref{exmp:Intersection_hypersurfaces} illustrate a basic distinction between real and complex algebraic or analytic sets, due to the failure of the Hilbert Nullstellensatz (Theorem \ref{thm:Hilbert_Nullstellensatz}) for algebraic varieties over fields that are not algebraically closed the or the R\"uckert Nullstellensatz (Theorem \ref{thm:Ruckert_Nullstellensatz}) for analytic sets over $\KK$ for $\KK=\RR$ rather than $\KK=\CC$.
+Both Examples \ref{exmp:Hypersurface} and \ref{exmp:Intersection_hypersurfaces} illustrate a basic distinction between real and complex algebraic or analytic sets, due to the failure of the Hilbert Nullstellensatz (see the forthcoming Theorem \ref{thm:Hilbert_Nullstellensatz}) for algebraic varieties over fields that are not algebraically closed the or the R\"uckert Nullstellensatz (see the forthcoming Theorem \ref{thm:Ruckert_Nullstellensatz}) for analytic sets over $\KK$ for $\KK=\RR$ rather than $\KK=\CC$.
 See Cox, Little, and O'Shea \cite[Section 9.3, p.
 491]{Cox_Little_OShea_ideals_varieties_algorithms} for a similar discussion in the context of dimensions of real and complex algebraic varieties.

-\subsection{Real analytic sets and counterexamples}
+\section{Real analytic sets and counterexamples}

-Real analytic sets differ from complex analytic sets in important ways and in this subsection, we review counterexamples that highlight some important differences.
+Real analytic sets differ from complex analytic sets in important ways and in this section, we review counterexamples that highlight some important differences.
 To set these examples in context, we first recall the

 \begin{defn}[$C$-analytic set] (See Narasimhan \cite[Section 5.2, Definition 6, p.
 104]{Narasimhan_introduction_theory_analytic_spaces}.)
 Let $S$ be a subset of an open set $U \subset \RR^n$ and view $\RR^n$ as a subset of $\CC^n$.
 Then $S$ is called a \emph{$C$-analytic set} if there exists an open set $\tilde U \subset \CC^n$ such that $\tilde U\cap\RR^n = U$ and a complex analytic set $\tilde S \subset \tilde U$ such that $\tilde S \cap \CC^n = S$. \end{defn}